-Guaranteed authentic Chanel black 05C fantasy tweed trim V neck cashmere top.
+Guaranteed authentic Chanel 05C fantasy tweed trim V neck cashmere top.

 Short sleeves and hem have 3" fantasy tweed in black, winter white and soft pastel colours.